pilot2254/pilot2254/quotes.md

 > "Forgot I was sitting on the toilet watching this smh, my legs are numb.
 Nice video"

 > "Whenever I play fuck-marry-kill I answer ‘’Fuck marriage and kill myself’’"

+> "You say you know someone.
+You say you know who he is, but you don't really know anything.
+You only know about him what he lets you see.
+Nothing more.
+You don't know someone's story.
+You don't know the depths of someone's soul.
+You don't know the secrets it holds.
+You only see what's on the outside.
+So easy for you to judge without knowing the past.
+You do it without thinking.
+What makes you think your judgement is valid and right?
+Never judge by appearances.
+Don't hurt other people.
+Don't judge anyone's path without knowing how that person walked it.
+Behind every face is a story you don't know. "